jason-riddle/ansible-hashistack-bramble/README.md

 ### 3 - Configure to use a static IP

-It's a good idea to configure your machine to use a static IP.
+It's required to configure your machine to use a static IP.
 For mac, this requires configuring Ethernet under Network Settings.
 For example:

     Configure IPv4: Manually
     IP Address      10.0.100.59
     Subnet Mask:    255.255.255.0
     Router:         <empty>

+    Configure IPv6: Link-local only

 ### 4 - Discover hosts